Get your API key

 Using the gateway after staking

-Once staked and delegated, hit the native POKT endpoint with your model provider's API key as Authorization and your provider URL as X-Endpoint:
+Once staked and delegated, hit the native POKT endpoint with your model provider's API key as Authorization, your provider URL as X-Endpoint, and your application address as X-App-Address:

 Supported providers via X-Endpoint: OpenAI, DeepSeek, Groq, Anthropic, or any OpenAI-compatible self-hosted model.
 If X-Endpoint is omitted, defaults to https://api.openai.com.